 You can’t completely eliminate the stresses of caregiving, but there are ways to manage it and reduce the negative effects on your body and mind.

-The most important thing is to not try to do it alone.
-Caregiving requires a team, no matter if it’s made up of family, friends, hired helpers, outside services like an adult day program, or a combination.
+The most important thing is not to try to do it alone.
+Caregiving requires a team, whether it’s made up of family, friends, hired helpers, outside services like an adult day program, or a combination of these.
 This gives you much-needed regular breaks and time to recharge.

 Find out how to get family to help, where to find respite care services, what to do if your family can’t agree on your senior’s care needs, and how to manage stress so you avoid burning out.